 Final note: If you are considering suicide, please get help.
 It really does get better, and suicide is never the answer.
 It’s true, you will be out of pain, but you will leave a world of it in your wake.
 Call a friend, reach out to someone who loves you, or call the suicide prevention hot line; trust that it can get better and reach for a lifeline.
 Don’t believe the voices in your head– they are hurting and broken, and are not the right voices to trust.
 Trust me on this.
 Ask for help.

 * * *

-© 2014 Please note, that content and some images on this page are copyrighted to Dawn Quyle Landau and Tales From the Motherland.
+What do I want?
+I’d love to see my Tales From the Motherland Facebook page reach 500 likes in 2014.
+Have you stopped by to spread some fairy dust?
+Follow me on Twitter, it’s where I try to be brief.
+If you see ads on this page, please let me know.
+They shouldn’t be there. © 2014 Please note, that all content and images on this site are copyrighted to Dawn Quyle Landau and Tales From the Motherland, unless specifically noted otherwise.
 If you want to share my work, please give proper credit.
 Plagiarism sucks.